DrPaulBrewer/gini-csv/README.md

 Docker is a system for managing and running lightweight virtual machines, called containers, in relatively controlled isolation from your machine and from each other.

+It is unclear whether installing and using Docker is really any easier than installing and using nodejs directly.
+But it does add a second way to get started.

-A container for gini-csv is posted on DockerHub at:
+A container for gini-csv is posted on [DockerHub](https;//hub.docker.com) at:

     drpaulbrewer/gini-csv

 ### Example Docker Usage

+    docker run -it \
+       -v /research/123:/data \
+       drpaulbrewer/gini-csv \
-docker run -it -v /research/123:/data drpaulbrewer/gini-csv gini-csv -m Profit /data/in.csv /data/out.csv
+       gini-csv -m Profit /data/in.csv /data/out.csv

 This docker command will download the container image `drpaulbrewer/gini-csv` if you don't have it.
 The `-v` option attaches the directory `/research/123` from your computer to the directory `/data` in the docker container.
 It will run the `gini-csv` command, matching the columns in the input file `in.csv` that have "Profit" in the name as the inputs for the Gini-coefficient calculation.
 It will write the results to the file "/data/out.csv" in the container, which should then appear at `/research/123/out.csv` in the computer.

+Note: The "\" characters are for line continuation and should be omitted if the entire command is typed onto one line.

 ## Small Sample Correction